> Restaurant: The Inn at Little Washington

 Supper clubs used to be fancy restaurants, sometimes in the city, sometimes on country roads, that offered live music and dancing as well as all-American food and free-flowing cocktails — places that offered a whole night’s worth of entertainment in one location.
 They fell out of fashion in the latter 20th century in much of America but remained a part of the dining scene in Wisconsin, where a few of them still thrive, mostly in rural locations.
 Ishnala is a fine example, a woodsy, lakeside establishment serving such throwback fare as shrimp cocktail, French onion soup, and roast Wisconsin duck with sage dressing.
-It reopens for the season on May 1.

 > Restaurant: Luxury Diner

 > Location: Cheyenne

 When this Cheyenne institution, built around a repurposed old trolley car, calls itself one of the “most unchanged restaurants in America” it hasn’t been remodeled or refurbished since it opened in 1926 (though it became the Luxury Diner only in 1964).
 Serving breakfast and lunch only, it’s famous for its oversized cinnamon rolls, its Santa Fe burrito (filled with scrambled eggs, spicy sausage, and refried beans), and its smothered pork chops.

 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to 3 fiduciary financial advisors in your area in 5 minutes.
 Each advisor has been vetted by SmartAsset and is held to a fiduciary standard to act in your best interests.
 If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.